UCANR-IGIS/uasimg/README.md

     results.

-3. Creating individual Flight Summary pages in HTML, as the backbone of an image catalog.
+3. Creating individual Flight Summary pages in HTML, as the backbone of an image catalog, and higher level ‘Table of Contents’ pages for groups of related flights (e.g., from the same site).

-4. Converting images from one format to another (e.g., DNG to JPG), while preserving all the image metadata.
+4. Converting images from one format to another (e.g., DNG to JPG), while preserving all the image metadata needed for photogrammetry.

 5. Creating world files for individual drone images, using the image EXIF data to model the ground footprint and rotation, so they can